dinuco/radio-kits/README.md

-### This is the radio kit manuals for http://dinuco.taobao.com.
+### These are the radio kit manuals for http://dinuco.taobao.com.
 We have provided many radio kits, such as R10、R20、R50、R60 receivers and Poplar/Poplar2 and Potato/Potato2 transceivers.

 You can find the latest version assemble manuals in the corresponding folder.